buffstop/PepCoopMembership/docs/requirements/index.rst

 Additional Acquisition of Shares
 --------------------------------

+Membership
 A member can acquire additional shares by application.
-The number of shares must be at most 30.
+The number of shares must be at most 60.
+As one share costs 50 Euros, this amounts to a maximum of 3000 Euros any member can deposit.

 The payment for the additional shares needs to be received and the board of directory needs to approve.

 **TODO:** *Clarification of legal rules and regulations including the C3S statue which motivate the process.*